bruno-yamada/zet/202110/20211020095101Z/README.md

-# Quarkus - java stack tailored for GraalVM
+# Quarkus - java stack tailored for speed

-Similar to Spring Boot, but optmized for speed and cloud nativeness
+Similar to Spring Boot, but optmized for speed and cloud nativeness, is specially effective when combined with GraalVM

 > Quarkus tailors your application for GraalVM and HotSpot.
 Amazingly fast boot
 > time, incredibly low RSS memory (not just heap size!) offering near instant